 When the electron moves from the accelerating cathode to anode, they lose their potential energy.
-The potential energy of the electron is given by the formula.
+The formula gives the potential energy of the electron.

 Equating the potential and kinetic energy we get the velocity of the electron when it enters in the deflecting plates.

 The velocity of the electron in X direction remains same throughout the deflection plate because no force was acting in the X direction.